 - Fresh Coriander (Cilantro)

-Serve over rice with a dollop of Sour Cream, a sprinkle of fresh Coriander (cilantro) and a squeeze of Lime Juice.
+- Serve over rice with cheese a dollop of sour cream, a sprinkle of fresh coriander and a squeeze of lime juice!